moorepants/eme134/content/pages/lab-02.rst

 You'll need to determine the slip ratio that corresponds to the maximum coefficient of friction for the dry and icy conditions and use that for :math:`s_{D peak}`.
+Use the average of the dry and ice slip values as the :math:`s_{D peak}` for simplicity.
 The gain :math:`k` should be a positive value.
 You'll need to try different values to home in on the best performance for your car.
 Inspect the :math:`\mu` and :math:`s_D` curves versus time to see if this is behaving as expected.
 Also, the value of :math:`\tau_D` produced by the controller should never cause the input power to be higher than :math:`P_{max}`.
 So always take the minimum of :math:`\tau_D` in the without control case vs. the with control case to stay under the maximum power limit.
 In other words, the controller can't draw more power than :math:`P_{max}`.